 This course is designed to give you a good grounding in the fundamentals of aerospace engineering.
 This is taken be every undergraduate to the Department of Aeronautics and Astronautics at MIT.

 Another introduction to nuclear science and engineering applications.
 It covers topics rich as basic nuclear models, radioactivity to kinematics.
-It also present energy systems, based on fission and fussion, as well as industrial and medical nuclear science applications.
+It also presents energy systems, based on fission and fusion, as well as industrial and medical nuclear science applications.
 This course was originally taught in 2013.

 This course offers an introduction to the theory of how our minds are a collection of simpler processes.

-It covers aspects of thinking as vision, language, learning, reasoning, memory, consciousness, ideals, emotions, and personality.
-It also contains elements on psychology, artificial intelligence, and computer science to resolve theoretical issues in this field.
+It covers aspects of thinking as vision, language, learning, reasoning, memory, consciousness, ideas, emotions, and personality.
+It also contains elements of psychology, artificial intelligence, and computer science to resolve theoretical issues in this field.